tiktok

 • Entry and Exit Points: Raccoons are known for their dexterity and can use their sharp claws and strong hands to prepare their way into your attic.
 You might notice damaged soffits, roof vents, or some change in the exterior of your house.

-• Droppings and Urine: Finding raccoon feces or urine stains in or around your attic is a clear sign of their presence.
+• Droppings and Urine: Finding raccoon feces or urine stains in or around your attic clearly shows their presence.
 It's important to approach raccoon droppings cautiously, as they can carry disease.

 Raccoons in Winter: Habitat and Diet